(2019 Tax Filing Season)

 The basic standard deduction amounts are increased to: $12,000 for single individuals and married individuals filing separately; $18,000 for heads of household; and $24,000 for married individuals filing jointly (including surviving spouses).
 Personal exemptions will not be available from 2018 through 2025.

 Because of the effect of changes to the standard deduction and limitations on itemized deductions, the use of itemized deductions will likely be reduced for most taxpayers.
+The income based limit on overall itemized deductions has been eliminated.
 The following is a summary of changes to itemized deductions:

 - Foreign property taxes will not be eligible for deduction;

-- State & local income tax, property tax and personal property tax are limited to $10,000 for married couples filing jointly, and $5,000 for married couples filing separately;
+- State & local income tax, property tax and personal property tax are limited to $10,000 for married couples filing jointly, and $5,000 for married couples filing separately and single taxpayers.
+(Property taxes associated with carrying on a trade or business (such as a rental property) are fully deductible;

 - No deduction is available for interest on home equity loans;

-- Interest on acquisition debt for a home mortgage is limited to the interest on the first $750,000 of deb ($375,000 for married couples filing separately)..
+- Interest on acquisition debt for a home mortgage is limited to the interest on the first $750,000 of deb ($375,000 for married couples filing separately).
+Again, any interest paid in connection with a trade or business or rental property are fully deductible.
+If the loan was originated before December 15, 2017,the former limits of $1 Million and $500,000 of total loan will apply;

 - Charitable donations made to public charities may be deducted up to 60% of AGI.
 Deduction for college athletic seating rights is eliminated;